AriFordsham/GHCWiki/explicit-call-stack/core-pass-implementation.md

 There are several open problems and incomplete corners in the implementation

-Some are mentioned here, they are elaborated on more fully in the draft paper on this work which is TODOTODO.
+Some are mentioned here, they are elaborated on more fully in the paper, linked above.

 ### Bootstrapping